mmistakes/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-Hello I am Abhishek, a doctoral student currently doing research on The role of vegetation in coastal risk reduction at [NJIT](https://njit.edu) with Dr. [Simone Marras](https://web.njit.edu/~smarras/).
+Hello I am Abhishek, a doctoral student currently doing research on the role of vegetation in coastal risk reduction at [NJIT](https://njit.edu) with Dr. [Simone Marras](https://web.njit.edu/~smarras/).
 I primarily work on numerical analysis of geophysical flows.
 I also have experience in